MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-external-shared-warehouse.md

 1. *WOM*: Depending on the setup of your [wave template](wave-templates.md) definitions, warehouse work might be created and released immediately.
 1. *WOM*: The outbound warehouse work is processed, and the status of the related outbound shipment order line transactions is updated to *Picked*.
 1. *WOM*: The loads are outbound ship confirmed.
 As a result, *External warehouse inbound shipment order updates* will get generated for *LE1*.
 1. *LE1*: During the processing of the *External warehouse inbound shipment order updates* the outbound shipment data and the related sales order line transactions gets updated.
 The transactions will become *Picked* and thereby enabling the further processing of the *Packing slip* and *Invoicing* processing.
-You must enable the **Warehouse management \> Periodic tasks \> Process external warehouse outbound shipment orders updates** for automatic background processing.
 1. *WOM*: The *Outbound shipment order line* transactions get finalized by running the *Post shipment packing slips* [batch job](../../fin-ops-core/dev-itpro/sysadmin/process-automation.md).

 For a more detailed description of this process and the related processes, see [Work with warehouse management only mode in Supply Chain Management](wms-only-mode-shared-and-external-detail-use.md).

 ## On-hand adjustments

-The changes in the inventory on-hand that happen when processing *Inbound and Outbound shipment orders* are handled by the **Process external warehouse inbound shipment orders updates** and **Process external warehouse outbound shipment orders updates**.
+The changes in the inventory on-hand that happen when processing *Inbound and Outbound shipment orders* are handled by the *Receive external warehouse inbound shipment order update* and *Receive external warehouse outbound shipment order update* [message processing](../supply-chain-dev/message-processor.md).
 However, other warehouse movements such as a warehouse counting operation also need to make sure the inventory on-hand is the same between the *WOM* legal entity and any related order processing legal entities *LE1, ...*.
 For this, the *Warehouse management only mode* records all the changes in the warehouse inventory in the **Warehouse management \> Inquiries and reports \> Physical inventory reconciliation \> Warehouse inventory update log** and this data will be used to automatically create the **External inventory adjustments** for the relevant legal entities.

 You can use the **Warehouse management \> Periodic tasks \> Create external inventory adjustment journals** process to generate the real *Inventory adjustment journals* that will be used to update the on-hand inventory and thus keeping it synchronized between the two legal entities.